0

 Practice Summary

-Connie has been instructed as junior counsel on a number of high value matters including: a $100 million energy plant dispute arbitrated under the ICC rules; a number of fire safety disputes which include claims for Building Liability Orders under the Building Safety Act 2022; a delay dispute worth £10 million concerning the construction of a hotel; and a final account payment dispute adjudication in which the client was awarded £300,000.
+Connie gained a 1st Class Law degree from Oxford University in 2023.
+She was called to the Bar in 2024, and obtained tenancy at Keating in 2025.
+Since then, Connie has been instructed as junior counsel on a number of high-value matters including: a two week ICC arbitration concerning a $100 million energy plant dispute; a number of fire safety cases which include claims for Building Liability Orders under the BSA 2022; and, a delay dispute worth £10 million concerning the construction of a hotel.
+Connie acted as junior counsel to Simon Hughes KC and James Frampton in the reported case of Crest Nicholson v Ardmore [2026] EWHC 789 (TCC).

 Connie accepts instructions in all areas of Keating Chambers’ core practice areas, including construction and engineering, infrastructure, energy, international arbitration, and procurement.